Pete von Reichbauer: Washington State Senate

 Upon returning to the Puget Sound area, von Reichbauer was approached by friend and then-State Senator Booth Gardner about running for public office.
 In a special election held in 1973 von Reichbauer ran a campaign that narrowly defeated 30th District Republican incumbent Mike Mattingly.
 The victory made von Reichbauer the youngest member of the Washington State Senate and the fourth youngest senator in Washington history.
 In the ensuing years he went on to chair the Parks and Recreation Committee, the Education Committee (K-12), the Transportation Committee, and the Financial Institutions and Insurance Committee of the Washington State Senate where he focused on consumer protection, consolidation of agencies and the reform of outdated regulations.
 He also worked to fund the newly formed and controversial Public Disclosure Commission.

 After opposing a number of party line positions as a Democrat, von Reichbauer shook up Washington State politics on February 13, 1981, when he switched from a Democrat to a Republican in what was described as "the new St. Valentine's Day Massacre" and delivered the senate's tenuous 25-24 majority into the hands of the Republican Party.
 The switch caused a number of his former allies to condemn him as a "turncoat."
 However, Von Reichbauer survived the following recall effort and served in the Senate until he left his seat in midterm to run for the King County Council.

+In 1992, von Reichbauer was the Republican nominee for the newly created 9th congressional district.
+He lost to Senate colleague Mike Kreidler, earning 43.17% of the vote.